rescript-association/genType/README.md

 2. Add a file [genflowconfig.json](sample-project/src/shims) in the project root, and some `.shims.js` files e.g. in a directory `shims/` just like in the [sample-project](sample-project).
 The `.shims.js` files must be in a source directory visible by bucklescript.
 See e.g. [ReactShim.shim.js](sample-project/src/shims/ReactShim.shim.js).
 3. Add `[@genFlow]` annotations to the values to be used from javascript.
 If an annotated value uses a type, the type must be anotated too.
 See e.g. [Component2.re](sample-project/src/Component2.re).
 4. If using webpack, set up [extension-replace-loader](https://www.npmjs.com/package/extension-replace-loader) just like in [webpack.config.js](reason-react-example/webpack.config.js).

+# Back-ends

+There are 3 back-ends for `genFlow`, which can be selected by specifyng `"language" : "xxx"` in `genflowconfig.json` with `xxx` ranging over:

+1. "flow": generate bindings for [Flow](https://flow.org/en/) in `Filename.re.js`.
+2. "typescript": generate bindings for [Typescript](https://www.typescriptlang.org/) in `Filename.tsx`.
+3. "untyped": generate untyped bindings in `Filename.re.js`, if you're interested in the generated wrappers, but not the types.

 # Limitations